Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-system/README.rst

       --cache-expire CACHE_EXPIRE
                             The amount of time after which the credential cache expires, in minutes.
 Default: 15
-      -c CRIT, --critical CRIT
-                            Set the CRIT threshold as a percentage.
+      -c, --critical CRIT   Set the CRIT threshold as a percentage.
 Default: >= 95 --device-id DEVICE_ID
                             Huawei OceanStor Dorado API Device ID.
       --insecure            This option explicitly allows to perform "insecure"